Scaling Laws

 For model users, scaling laws explain why capability jumps can feel both sudden and planned.
 The public may experience a surprising new model; the lab may have been fitting curves for months or years.

 For safety, scaling laws cut both ways.
-Predictability can support better predeployment planning, but it can also create pressure to race.
+Predictability can support better predeployment planning, earlier dangerous-capability testing, and more credible safety cases.
+It can also create pressure to race.
 If progress appears forecastable, organizations may treat capability gain as inevitable and governance as a scheduling problem.

 Limits and Misreadings